-Proper preparation prevents poor proposals.
-Everybody knows that, right?
-Maybe they do, but what so obviously seems like common sense is far from common practice.
-And the reason so many proposals and tenders fail to make it past the first cut?
-Confusing activity with preparation.
+The reason so many proposals and tenders fail to make it past the first cut?
+The proposal writer confuses activity with preparation.

 Not understanding the difference between the two can have major implications for your business and directly impact your chances of winning.
-Poorly thought out and poorly constructed proposals or tenders are:
+Poorly thought out and poorly written proposals or tenders are:

 - A sure sign of numerous re-writes, ending in a rush to submit a final document that’s nothing like you wanted it to be.